abeno4223/abeno4223.github.io/_modpacks/phoenixreborn.md

 ## Overview

-Phoenix Reborn is a Minecraft modpack based around a unique, dimension-hopping progression.
+Phoenix Reborn is a <a href="https://www.minecraft.net/en-us/about-minecraft">Minecraft</a> modpack based around a unique, dimension-hopping progression.
 Beginning in the Overworld, the player will find themselves limited to just basic resources, like wood, stone, coal, and iron.
 They will have to adventure to strange and unexplored dimensions such as the subterranean Erebus or the magicial Twilight Forest in order to access new and more powerful materials and gear.
 Custom recipes and challenges are abound in this unique adventure enjoyed by over ten thousand players.

 For Minecraft Java version 1.7.10.